-Neurotransmission and Purinergic Signalling
+Neurotransmission and Neuromodulation

 Strategic objectives

-• To study of the effect of nucleotides on the survival and differentiation of neuronal and glial populations, and analysis of the intracellular mechanisms responsible for these effects.
-We will focus on the MAP kinase cascade and the GSK3 protein, as well as induced genes that could mediate both protective and reparative responses.
+• Study of the effect of nucleotides on the survival and differentiation of neuronal and glial populations, and analysis of the involved intracellular mechanisms.
+The focus will be on the MAP kinase cascade and the GSK3 protein, as well as on the induced genes that may mediate both protective and reparative responses, and their interaction with signaling activated by growth factors and neurotrophins.

-• To study of the role of purinergic receptors in adult neurogenesis in the murine brain in the subependymal zone (SEZ) of the lateral ventricle and in the granular zone of the dentate gyrus (SGZ).
-Analysis of the expression of receptors and ectoenzymes and their role in the progression and differentiation of different neural progenitor lineages.
+• Study of the role of purinergic receptors in adult neurogenesis in the murine brain, specifically in the subependymal zone (SEZ) of the lateral ventricle and the granular zone of the dentate gyrus (SGZ).

 Lines of research